-Gatherer shall diligently proceed with the acquisition of all applicable governmental approvals, permits, and rights-of-way required to construct and install facilities capable of providing gathering and compression services for 4,000 Mcf per day of Owner’s Daily Deliverability of Gas from Owner’s acreage located in Sections 5, 8 and 9 of 48N/72W in Campbell County, Wyoming, in the Powder River Basin as fully described in Exhibit A hereunder.
+Service Provider shall diligently proceed with the acquisition of all applicable governmental approvals, permits, and rights-of-way required to construct and install facilities capable of providing gathering and compression services for 4,000 Mcf per day of Owner’s Daily Deliverability of Gas from Owner’s acreage located in Portions of Sections 4,5, 8 and 9 of 48N/72W in Campbell County, Wyoming, in the Powder River Basin as fully described in Exhibit A hereunder.

 2. ADDITIONAL FACILITIES.

-If, after Owner is producing and delivering the MDQ into Gatherer's facilities, Gatherer in its sole discretion determines it is economic to provide additional gathering and compression facilities for gas in excess of the MDQ, Gatherer shall provide Owner thirty (30) days notice of same.
-Gatherer shall diligently proceed with the acquisition of all applicable governmental approvals, permits, and rights-of-way required to construct and install the additional gathering and compression facilities.
+If, after Owner is producing and delivering the MDQ into Service Provider’s facilities, Service Provider in its sole discretion determines it is economic to provide additional gathering and compression facilities for gas in excess of the MDQ, Service Provider shall provide Owner thirty (30) days notice of same.
+Service Provider shall diligently proceed with the acquisition of all applicable governmental approvals, permits, and rights-of-way required to construct and install the additional gathering and compression facilities.

-If, after Owner is producing and delivering the MDQ into Gatherer's facilities, Gatherer in its sole discretion determines it is uneconomic, for any reason, to provide additional gathering and compression facilities for gas in excess of the MDQ, Gatherer shall provide Owner thirty (30) days notice of same.
-Owner and Gatherer will negotiate the terms and conditions under which Gatherer will expand the gathering and compression facilities.
-If the parties agree upon such terms, Gatherer shall diligently proceed with the acquisition of all applicable governmental approvals, permits, and rights-of-way required to construct and install the agreed to additional gathering and compression facilities.
-If the parties are unable to agree upon those terms and conditions within thirty (30) days following Gatherer’s notification, then the affected wells shall, at Owner's option, be released from dedication under this Agreement.
+If, after Owner is producing and delivering the MDQ into Facilities, Service Provider in its sole discretion determines it is uneconomic, for any reason, to provide additional gathering and compression facilities for gas in excess of the MDQ, Service Provider shall provide Owner thirty (30) days notice of same.
+Owner and Service Provider will negotiate the terms and conditions under which Service Provider will expand the gathering and compression facilities.
+If the parties agree upon such terms, Service Provider shall diligently proceed with the acquisition of all applicable governmental approvals, permits, and rights-of-way required to construct and install the agreed to additional gathering and compression facilities.
+If the parties are unable to agree upon those terms and conditions within thirty (30) days following Service Provider’s notification, then the affected wells shall, at Owner's option, be released from dedication under this Agreement.

 EXHIBIT C